GoogleChrome/developer.chrome.com/site/en/blog/attribution-reporting-jan-2022-updates/index.md

 {% Aside %}
 This content was initially posted in the Attribution Reporting API documentation.
-We've decided to keep a [running list of updates](/docs/privacy-sandbox/attribution-reporting/updates/), which links out to dated blog posts, so you know what major and minor changes have happened recently.
+We're now keeping a [running list of updates](/docs/privacy-sandbox/attribution-reporting-updates/), with links out to more information.
 {% endAside %}

 The Attribution Reporting proposal has undergone a number of changes to address